Adaptive Coded Federated Learning: Privacy Preservation and Straggler Mitigation: Introduction

-In FL, the training process may be hindered by devices known as stragglers, which are significantly slower than others or completely unresponsive due to various incidents \cite{karakus2017straggler, egger2023sparse}.
-Additionally, in FL, the local datasets on different devices can be highly heterogeneous, meaning they are not independent and identically distributed (non-i.i.d.) across devices \cite{vahidian2023rethinking, abdelmoniem2023comprehensive}.
+In FL, the training process may be hindered by devices known as stragglers, which are significantly slower than others or completely unresponsive due to various incidents \cite{karakus2017straggler, egger2023sparse,chengxi2024preprint}.
+Additionally, in FL, the local datasets on different devices can be highly heterogeneous, meaning they are not independent and identically distributed (non-i.i.d.) across devices \cite{vahidian2023rethinking, abdelmoniem2023comprehensive,li2021federated,li2021decentralized}.
 In this case, the presence of stragglers can bias the trained global model due to the absence of the contributions of some devices in each iteration.
 In other words, stragglers can negatively impact the learning performance of FL, potentially leading to poor convergence.
 In traditional distributed learning scenarios, the challenges posed by stragglers can be addressed through well-known gradient coding (GC) strategies \cite{tandon2017gradient,Chengxi20231-bitGC, wang2019erasurehead, ozfatura2019gradient, buyukates2022gradient, glasgow2021approximate,bitar2020stochastic}.
 The core concept of GC is replicating the training data samples and distributing them redundantly across the devices prior to training.
 During each training iteration, non-straggler devices encode the locally computed gradients and transmit the encoded vectors to the central server.
-Upon receiving these vectors, the central server is able to reconstruct the global gradient, effectively mitigating the impact of stragglers.
-However, in FL scenarios, privacy concerns make it impractical to adopt GC techniques and to allocate training data to devices redundantly in a carefully planned manner, as is done in traditional distributed learning scenarios.
+Upon receiving these vectors, the central server can reconstruct the exact global gradient by leveraging the redundancy in the training data distribution.
+In this way, the impact of stragglers is mitigated, as the missing information from stragglers can be compensated for using the encoded vectors transmitted by non-stragglers.
+However, in FL scenarios, privacy concerns make it impractical to adopt GC techniques and to allocate training data to devices redundantly in a carefully planned manner.
 This is because devices are reluctant to share their local datasets directly with others to create data redundancy considering that their local datasets may contain sensitive or private information \cite{li2021survey}.
+Another line of research focused on mitigating stragglers in FL is the development of asynchronous FL algorithms, where the server updates the global model without waiting for all devices to report in every iteration.
+Instead, the server incorporates stale gradients received from slower devices, thereby decoupling the update process from synchronous coordination.
+For instance, in \cite{nguyen2022federated}, a buffered asynchronous aggregation method is proposed, where the server maintains a buffer and performs a model update only when a predefined number of messages from local devices have been collected.
+In \cite{hu2023scheduling}, a periodic aggregation protocol is introduced that jointly considers training data representation and channel qualities.
+However, the performance gain of asynchronous methods is inherently limited, since the information from stragglers is less likely to be frequently utilized by the server, and the missing or stale information from stragglers negatively impacts overall learning performance.